 - Make this dip lower in calories by using lower fat cream cheese, sour cream, or mayonnaise.

 - Want a little more heat?
-Use spicier picante sauce or increase the amount of jalapeño, or include the ribs and seeds.
+Use spicier picante sauce, increase the amount of jalapeño, or include the ribs and seeds.

-- Spread this dip on a platter and sprinkle on tomatoes, lettuce, black beans, etc. for a presentation similar to seven layer dip.
+- Spread this dip on a platter and sprinkle on tomatoes, lettuce, black beans, etc. for a presentation similar to the popular 7-layer dip.

+How long does Mexicali dip last?
 Mexicali dip will keep in the fridge in an airtight container for three to four days.
-That’s assuming it’s refrigerated the whole time and not left on the counter every now and then for a couple of hours while everyone grazes on munchies.
+That’s assuming it’s refrigerated the whole time and not left on the counter for a couple of hours while everyone grazes on munchies.

 You could easily make this dip a day ahead if you’re meal prepping and it will be just fantastic when you’re ready to serve it.
 Very convenient!